Flare576/copyroms/README.md

 2. Use various websites to determine the "Top" titles for a system
 3. Limit list to 200GB (or, for early systems, until I stopped recognizing games :P )

-In this way, I generated lists that likely contain most of the games in your library - You can add/remove games from your lists as you need!
+In this way, I generated lists that likely contain most of the games in your library.

+You should EDIT the `FILTERS/TOP_*` lists by removing entries you don't want and adding entries from the `FILTERS/1G1R_*` list.

 ### The Scripts